diegovinie/ToweDefense/README.md

     - Add new Animation: it creates animation and controller
     - Remember press record in animation panel
     - Change frames then the properties

+## Ep 11
+- `[System.Serializable]` allows Unity to parse the structure and displays it on the parameter config
+- `[Header("Optional")]` lets the user to know that it's and optional parameter
+- Property `CanBuild` acts like a computed prop
+- `Quaternion.identity`
+- In `PlayerStats` static properties can be modified (Money)
+- Nodes can hold a turret from the beginning, setting it in parameters